Description |

 config firewall address edit SSLVPN-Block-%%log.remip%% set color 6 set subnet %%log.remip%%/32 end

-Note: The above script, when paired with the FortiOS Event Log action, extracts the logged remote IP address and creates an Address Object for it, followed by adding the Address object to the Address Group.
+Note1: The above script, when paired with the FortiOS Event Log action, extracts the logged remote IP address and creates an Address Object for it, followed by adding the Address object to the Address Group.

-7. Specify an Administrator profile of super_admin (or another profile that has permission to create and modify Address objects/groups), then select OK, followed by Apply (to set the Action in the Stitch) and OK (to finalize the configuration for the Automation Stitch).
+7. Specify an Administrator profile of a super_admin (or another profile that has permission to create and modify Address objects/groups), then select OK, followed by Apply (to set the Action in the Stitch) and OK (to finalize the configuration for the Automation Stitch).

-Note: If the FortiGate has multi-VDOM enabled then the script needs to also specify the VDOM that the Address Group and SSL-VPN are located in.
+Note: If the FortiGate has multi-VDOM enabled then the script needs to also specify the VDOM that the Address Group and SSL VPN are located in.
 In that case, add the following to the top of the script:

 config vdom edit <vdom> [rest of the script follows]